 About Me

 Hi!
 My name is Joey and I am super passionate about all things auditory!
-Music and sound can evoke emotion, transport us to different places, tell a story, and make for a very immersive experience.
+I love the ways in which music and sound can evoke emotion, tell a story, transport us to different places, and create very immersive experiences.

 I have many years of professional experience mixing and recording audio, designing sound, and composing music.
-My work has been featured in theatrical productions, films, concerts, dance shows, and escape room games.
+My work has been featured in theatre, film, concerts, dance shows, podcasts, and escape room games.
+I have designed sound for over fifty professional theatrical productions with more than thirty different directors and have received several awards for my work.

-I began writing music and creating sound at a young age and have remained curious and fascinated by sound and the many ways in which it can be created, captured, and sculpted.
-I'm always exploring and experimenting with unique techniques and technologies to record and design sound.
+I've been writing music and creating sound since I was a kid and have always remained curious and fascinated by sound and the many ways in which it can be created, captured, and sculpted.
+I'm always exploring and experimenting with unique techniques and new technologies to record and design sound.
+I received my degree in Organization and Innovation Management from Colorado State University and I'm always striving to innovate and help foster and support innovation and creativity.

 I am very enthusiastic about producing original work and collaborating with others to bring imagination and artistic vision to fruition.
 I would love the opportunity to work with you on your next project!